CHGLongStone/sepher-ehben/docs/corpus/Reveries/Longstone---Axiom-Constructs.md

   https://medium.com//@jasonmedland/sepher-ehben-reveries-longstone-axiom-constructs-fa97dcfebf01
 ---

+# Sepher Ehben: Reveries — Longstone — Axiom Constructs

+Spinner Symmetry as an Analogue of Cognitive Constructs

 relevant section 43:56–1:10:15

 When Eric Weinstein introduced gauge theory and spinner (720 degree) symmetry it seemed like a good segue to talk about “complex geometries” in cognition.